richard875/scalable-kafka-mqtt-couchbase/README.md

 # iGaming Demo — Development & Deployment Guide

 This repository contains a small demo microservice platform used for onboarding and experimentation.
-It includes a React frontend, three Node.js microservices (betting, notification, audit), and supporting infrastructure (Kafka, FlashMQ for MQTT, Couchbase, and Nginx).
+It includes a React frontend, three Node.js microservices (betting, notification, audit, email), and supporting infrastructure (Kafka, FlashMQ for MQTT, Couchbase, and Nginx).
 This README consolidates local development instructions, production-like Docker deployment steps, troubleshooting tips, and the onboarding task checklist.

 ![Repo Banner](./doc/banner.jpg)